Minor in Banking

 Stay Ahead of the Curve

-As the financial sector continues to evolve, the demand for skilled professionals in the banking industry remains strong.
-If you are pursuing a business degree and want to prepare for a rewarding career in financial services, this program is an excellent option.
-One of the key strengths of FHSU is its commitment to staying at the forefront of industry trends.
+As the financial sector continues to evolve, the demand for skilled professionals in banking remains strong.
+For students pursuing a business degree and seeking a rewarding career in financial services, this minor offers a valuable opportunity.

 Hands-on Activities